Manjula Pothos: Stunning Variegated Plants For Beginners

 There are a few reasons why your Manjula pothos might be showing yellow leaves.
 First, it could indicate that the plant has been diseased or fallen victim to root rot and needs treatment immediately.

-If you can’t figure out the problem, or if your plant doesn’t seem to be improving, you can always take a cutting and start a new plant.
-That way, you’ll at least have more experience in caring for Manjula pothos.
+Lack of light is probably the most common problem; most plants need at least 4-6 hours of indirect sunlight per day.
+If you can’t figure out the problem or if your plant doesn’t seem to be improving, you can always take a cutting and start a new one.
+That way, you’ll at least have more experience caring for Manjula Pothos.

 Brown leaves

+This can be caused by either overwatering or underwatering, as well as poor air circulation around the plant.
 Make sure your pot has drainage holes so excess water can escape, and keep it in a bright spot where it won’t get too much or too little direct sunlight.

 If you’re having trouble getting your Manjula Pothos to grow tall and lanky, it might not be getting enough nitrogen.
 Add some organic fertilizer to the soil every few weeks to give it a boost.
+Brown leaves can also be a sign of pests or diseases attacking your plant.
+If you see any bugs on the leaves, try removing them manually or using insecticide.

+If the problem persists, you might need to get rid of the plant to prevent the pests from spreading.
 Finally, don’t forget that Manjula Pothos are poisonous, so keep them away from pets and small children who might be tempted to take a nibble.

-Maintaining a temperature for your pothos plant that is perfect and not too hot or cold will require the use of an air conditioner during high temperatures, but if you want it to be cool enough then consider using heaters instead.
+Manjula Pothos is a popular houseplant that can adapt to various living conditions.
+Maintaining a temperature for your pothos plant that is perfect and not too hot or cold will require the use of an air conditioner during high temperatures, but if you want it to be cool enough, then consider using heaters instead.
+To give your Manjula Pothos the best chance of survival, feed it only during growth season.

 FAQs

-Is Manjula pothos expensive?
+1. Is Manjula Pothos expensive?

 Manjula Pothos is a beautiful and hard-to-find plant that has variegated leaves.
 The variety of colors makes it worth all the money you will spend on this unique greenery, as long as your purchase delivers what’s promised.

-Is Manjula the same as Snow Queen?
+2. <strong>Is Manjula the same as the Snow Queen?</strong>

-No, Manjula and Snow Queen pothos are two different plants.
+No, Manjula and Snow Queen Pothos are two different plants.
 Manjula’s stem will be white and green throughout, while Snow Queen has a green stem and white through the leaf.

-When should I repot my Manjula pothos?
+3. <strong>When should I repot my Manjula pothos?</strong>

 You can repot your Manjula pothos at any time during the year.
 However, spring and summer are the best times to do so, as the plant will have plenty of time to reestablish itself before winter sets in.